IAMColumbia/Game-Design-Resources/Finding Resources.md

 ### 3D

 - [Sketchfab](https://sketchfab.com/) - Lots of standalone 3D models.
 Just be careful to filter by "downloadable" and double check the license.
 Normally the top listed items are paid, but there are several free options if you look.
+- [cgtrader](https://www.cgtrader.com/) - storefront for 3D models with some free options.

 ### User Interface